nicocardiel/filabres/doc/science-imaging.rst

 ``-i/--interactive``; this is going to stop the reduction to show some intermediate plots and results).

-The different possibilities are (do not try these examples yet! its purpose is to illustrate the different approaches):
+The different possibilities are (do not try these examples yet! their purpose here is simply to illustrate the different approaches):

 1. Reduce a single ``science-imaging`` image using the argument ``-n/--night`` for the night and the argument ``--filename`` followed by the explicit name